mpkondrashin/analyzer-client/README.md

 ```commandline
 ./acli unregister
 ```
-Check Submitions -> Submitters on Analyzer Web UI to see that this tool successfully unregistered itself
+Check Submissions -> Submitters on Analyzer Web UI to see that this tool successfully unregistered itself